License GuideSOC 41-9022

 Read more

-Unlicensed real estate work breaks the law in every state.
-First-time violators typically face misdemeanor charges; repeat offenses become felonies.
-Penalties range from $1,000 to $25,000 per transaction, plus loss of any commissions earned and potential civil suits from clients.
+Practicing real estate without a license is illegal in all states.
+First offenses typically result in misdemeanor charges; repeat offenses become felonies.
+Penalties include fines of $1,000 to $25,000 per transaction, forfeiture of earned commissions, and potential civil lawsuits from clients.
 Some states impose jail time.
-A future license application will show this violation, substantially reducing approval chances.
+Any future license application will reflect the violation, significantly reducing approval chances.

 Career Outlook